back

 Don’t Stop Making Your Monthly Auto Loan Payments

 Lastly, do not stop making your monthly car payment while you figure things out.
-Missed payments on your auto loan will not only put you deeper into your upside-down loan, but it will also have a negative impact on your credit report.
+Missed payments on your auto loan will have a negative impact on your credit report.
 Just one missed payment can affect your credit score for up to seven years!

 8 Tips To Avoid an Upside-Down Car Loan